-While exploring newer neighborhoods seeking new construction, having the right Realtor on your team is crucial. will help you navigate the seeming infinite number of new homes today to find one that's perfect for you.
+If you're scoping out newer additions seeking new construction, having a knowledgeable agent on your team is crucial. is here to help you navigate the sea of new homes today to make an offer on the one that's a match for you.

-In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and the length of time that the home has been available.
-Developers in new additions don't like taking lower than their asking price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+In real estate, negotiation is always an option.
+However, with new construction, it depends on the developer and the length of time that the home has been vacant.
+Developers in new additions avoid bending on price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, builders have been known to allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, a builder will often allow a few concessions.

-Say a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Say a home has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was recently finished, don't count on being able to get a deal.

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
-The same goes for amenities - ask for things an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 That can go the other way around, too.
-If upgrades are already in the contract, see if you can get the builder to remove them - you might be able to install them later yourself at a savings anyway.
+If upgrades are already in the plan, try to get the builder to take them out - you might be able to install them later yourself at a savings anyway.

-While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
-Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
+While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
+Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.